Projection free methods on product domains

 \begin{assumption} Given a stationary point $\x_* \in \OM$, there exists $\eta, \delta > 0$ such that for every $\x \in B_{\delta}(\x_*)$ with $f(\x_*) < f(\x) < f(\x_*) + \eta$ we have

 \end{assumption}

 When dealing with convex programming problems, a H\"olderian error bound with exponent 2 on the solution set implies condition \eqref{hp:klP}, see \cite[Corollary 6]{bolte2017error}.
-Therefore, our assumption holds when dealing with $\mu$-strongly convex functions (see, e.g., \cite{karimi2016linear}).
-It is however important to highlight that this error bound holds in a variety of both convex and non-convex settings (see \cite{rinaldi2020avoiding} for a detailed discussion on this matter).
+Therefore, our assumption holds when dealing with $\mu$-strongly convex functions (see, e.g., \cite{karimi2016linear}), \damiano{and in particular for the setting of the open question from \cite{osokin2016minding} discussed in the introduction}.
+It is however important to highlight that the error bound \eqref{hp:klP} holds in a variety of both convex and non-convex settings (see \cite{rinaldi2020avoiding} for a detailed discussion on this matter).
 An interesting example for our analysis is the setting where $f$ is (non-convex) quadratic, i.e., $f(\x) = \x^{\top}\Qb\x + \b^{\top}\x$, and $\OM$ is a polytope.